-This will be achieved by retaining and enhancing existing landscape features where possible and introducing new native tree and shrub planting as well as areas of wildflower meadow as described earlier.
+This will be achieved by introducing new native tree and shrub planting as well as areas of rain gardens as described earlier.

 The combination of the above GI features will contribute positively to the amenity of the site and to the wellbeing of those who live there and / or visit.